-The establishment of a the Centre is an important initiative of the Government of India, in keeping with the high priority it attaches to its bilateral relations with Malaysia.
-It will give India’s cultural presence in Malaysia a major fillip and constitute an important dimension of the friendly partnership between the two countries.
+The establishment of the Centre is an important initiative of the Government of India, in keeping with the high priority it attaches to its bilateral relations with Malaysia.
+The Centre over the last few years has given India’s cultural presence in Malaysia a major fillip and constitute as important dimension of the friendly partnership between the two countries

 The NSCBICC is the Cultural Wing of the High Commission of India in Kuala Lumpur and has a dedicated Director and support staff.
 The Centre is administered by the Indian Council for Cultural Relations (ICCR), New Delhi, an autonomous organization of the Ministry of External Affairs of India, which promotes awareness and appreciation of India’s composite cultural heritage abroad.